awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

    1. If the product already has delivery options in other versions, you can use the existing option as a template to add a delivery option to the new version\.
 In **Delivery options**, choose the delivery option that you want to add from the list\.
 You can edit the option using the instructions in the following steps\.

-   1. To add a new delivery option without a template, choose **New delivery option**\.
+   1. To add a new delivery option, choose **New delivery option**\.
 After adding an option, follow the instructions in the following steps to configure it\.

 1. Choose a delivery method for the delivery option\.
 The delivery method determines how buyers will launch your software\.
    + For a **Container image** delivery option, provide paths to container images in an Amazon Elastic Container Registry \(Amazon ECR\) repository that was created in the AWS Marketplace console\.
 Buyers use the container image paths to launch the software by pulling the images directly into their environments\.